NREL/openstudio-standards/docs/DeveloperInformation.md

 ### Modify the code

 As you add to/modify the code, please try to fit changes into the current structure rather than bolting things on willy-nilly.
-See the {file:openstudio-standards/docs/CodeStructure.md Code Structure page} to see how the code is organized.
-If you don't understand something or want to discuss your plan before you get started, contact {mailto:andrew.parker@nrel.gov}.
+See the {file:docs/CodeStructure.md Code Structure page} to see how the code is organized.
+If you don't understand something or want to discuss your plan before you get started, contact <mailto:andrew.parker@nrel.gov>.

 1. Make a new branch for your changes.
 2. Modify the code on your branch.
 3. Modify the [OpenStudio_Standards Google Spreadsheet](https://docs.google.com/spreadsheets/d/15-mlZrWbA4srtFHtWRP1dgPeuI5plFdjCb1B79fEukI/edit?usp=sharing)
+ - To get edit access to this spreadsheet, contact <mailto:andrew.parker@nrel.gov>.
 4. `rake data:update` to download the latest version of the spreadsheet from Google Drive and export the JSON files.

 ### Test the code